Stochastic n-point D-bifurcations of stochastic L\'evy flows and their complexity on finite spaces: Stochastic n-point D-bifurcations in finite space

-As before, consider the finite space $M = \{1, \dots, m\}$ with $m\gqq 2$.
-The purpose of this section is to answer the following question: given two transition probabilities at the $m$-point motion, whose projections coincide at level of $k$-point, $k < m$.
-What is the lowest level of projections on $n$-points, $k<n\leq m$ where they differ?
-Below, we set up an approprioate algorithm, which we apply to show that the example of Section \ref{section: main example} exhibits an $n$-point bifurcation, for $n=3$ and $n=5$.
+We consider the finite space $\mM = \{1, \dots, m\}$ with $m\gqq 2$.
+The purpose of this section is to answer the following question.
+Given two invariant measures of the $m$-point motion, whose projections coincide from a level $k\lqq m$ downwards.
+What is the lowest level $n \in \{k, \dots, m\}$ of projections at which they differ?
+The answer of this question yields the level of the stochastic n-point D-bifurcation.
+Of course, this can be done along each sequence of projections

+and the detected level will depend on it.
+The minimal level $n> k$ then determines the stochastic n-point bifurcation of the entire flow.

+In the sequel we present an algorithm to find at which level $n$ the bifurcation happens along a given sequence of projections for a given initial condition.
+We apply this algorithm to Example \ref{exp:m6} when $k=2$ exhibits a stochastic n-point D-bifurcation at levels $n=3$ and $n=5$ for different projections.
+This gives another example of a stochastic 3-point bifurcation as motivated in the Introduction, however, over a larger than minimal set of points $\mM$ for $m=|\mM| = 6$.